engula/engula/docs/design.md

 The compute unit queries the local cache first.
 On cache misses, it reads from the remote storage instead and then fills its local cache.
 Followers can also serve reads to offload read traffics from the leader.
-However, when a follower processes reads, it may not have the up-to-date data to serve.
+However, when a follower processes reads, it may not have up-to-date data to serve.
 In this case, the follower can wait for the latest changes from the leader or just redirect the command to the leader instead.

 Partitions can be split, merged, and moved between shards for load balance.
 To split or merge partitions in the same shard, the compute unit just issues a configuration change to update the metadata of the shard.
-However, it requires two phases to move partitions between different shards.
+However, to move partitions between different shards, a two-phase commit is required.

-**To transfer a partition from the source shard to the target shard:**
+**To move a partition from the source shard to the target shard:**

 - Phase 1: pre-move
-  - The source issues a command that updates its metadata to indicate the movement.
+  - The source issues a command that updates its metadata to initiate the movement.
   - Then the source issues a command to the target to register the movement.
-  - On failure, the source just aborts the movement.
+  - On failure, the source can abort the movement.
   - On success, the source starts flushing its memtable to the storage.
-  - Meanwhile, the source forwards all writes to the target first and applies the writes to its memtable if they have succeeded in the target However, all reads are still processed by the source because only the source possesses the complete data of the moving partition during the flush.
+  - Meanwhile, the source forwards all writes to the target first and then applies the writes to its memtable if they have succeeded in the target.
+However, all reads are still processed by the source because only the source possesses the complete data of the moving partition during the flush.
-  - On the other hand, the target processes writes from the source in the same way as it processes writes from other clients.
+  - On the other hand, the target processes writes from the source the same as it processes writes from other clients.
 - Phase 2: post-move
   - When the source finishes flushing the previous memtable, it notifies the target to commit the movement.
   - On failure, the source just retries until success.